AEBeneluxNordics/ALONE/README.md

 1. We are promoting the ALONE and HISTORY SWEDEN® Channel Competition (the Competition).
 2. There are 3 prizes Prize.
 The first Prize is a 2-day survival course offered by True Nature Sweden.
 There are 2 runner up Prizes, both consisting of a mystery bundle of HISTORY SWEDEN® merchandise.
-3. To enter the Competition you must complete a quiz via the HISTORY SWEDEN® Facebook and Instagram accounts.
+3. To enter the Competition you must complete a quiz via the HISTORY SWEDEN® competition website: https://forms.gle/3C4j56ZhCiCVoW4k6
 4. The Competition will run between 05 October 2022 and 19 October 2022.
 Entries close at midnight on 19 October 2022.
 Any entries received after midnight on 19 October 2022 will not be entered.
 5. Please note that the dates set out in these Terms and Conditions may be subject to change at any time.
 In addition, we reserve the right, in our reasonable discretion, to add to, amend, vary or waive any of the other Terms and Conditions on reasonable notice.
 6. Entry is limited to one per person.